 Two Ingredient Pizza Dough

 I’m a huge fan of pizza.
 I love the crispy crust, and the gooey cheese that oozes out when you bite into it.
 But sometimes, there just isn’t enough time to make my favorite homemade dough recipe.
 So what do you do?
 You can always buy pre-made pizzas at your local grocery store or restaurant, but they are usually full of preservatives and other additives which aren’t good for us – especially when our kids are eating them too!
-And let me tell ya – those frozen pizzas taste like cardboard compared to this easy healthy crust made with only two ingredients: yogurt and self-rising flour.
+And let me tell ya – those frozen pizzas taste like cardboard compared to this easy healthy crust recipe made with only two ingredients: yogurt and self-rising flour.
 Bonus you don't have to wait around for the dough to rise.

 I've heard a few people also use this or a similar dough recipe to make quick bagels or naan bread, so that might be something to try.